 For orders to properly sync, each Shopify product on the order must contain a SKU that is set up in 3PL Warehouse Manager.
 Even if line items in Shopify are already fulfilled, they still need a matching SKU in 3PL Warehouse Manager.
 If you’re not going to fulfill those lines, we recommend using the Ignore SKU function.
 For more information on this feature, see Ignoring SKUs.

-|Smart User Tip: Rather than setting up shipping methods manually in 3PL Warehouse Manager, we recommend using ship method mappings.
-For more information, see Managing Ship Method Mappings.|
+Smart User Tip: Rather than setting up shipping methods manually in 3PL Warehouse Manager, we recommend using ship method mappings.
+For more information, see Managing Ship Method Mappings.

 Please note that setting up an item in Shopify does not necessarily mean it has a SKU.
-A SKU is not required value for a product in Shopify, so if an order gets created and the product doesn’t have a SKU, that item will not sync in 3PL Warehouse Manager.
+A SKU is not required value for a product in Shopify, so if an order gets created and the product doesn’t have a SKU, that item does not sync in 3PL Warehouse Manager.

 Furthermore, updating a product in Shopify does not retroactively impact Shopify’s existing orders.
 For example, if you leave all your SKU values blank on your products and then receive 100 orders, going back and filling in the SKU value for the product does not mean we can pull in those orders after the fact.
-The Shopify API will still show the SKU field for each order as what the product had when the order was created.
+The Shopify API still shows the SKU field for each order as what the product had when the order was created.

 For more information on products in Shopify, please visit Shopify's Help Center page for Products.